zoraviel/CSS-assignment-2/rubric.md

 * The floats work.

-**Note:** Maximum screen width will be 1300 pixels, and the content must not touch the left and right edges of the window.
+**Note:** My maximum screen width is 1280 pixels, and the content must not touch the left and right edges of the window.
+Keep in mind that PERCENTAGES work better than pixels for width when floating.

 (All criteria must be met to get 10 points.)